fkhalid/genonets/README.rst

 ~~~~~~~~~~~~~~~~~~~~

 Enhancement: The order in which genotype set names appear in the result file 'Genotype_set_ovelrap.txt', is now the
 same order in which genotype set names appear in the input file.
+The corresponding issue is reported
 `here <https://github.com/fkhalid/genonets/issues/11>`_.

 New in version 1.1.5